kaleidawave/kaleidawave.github.io/src/posts/introducing-ezno.md

 - Expressions that could be collapsed to reduce work
 - Mutations to data

-Because of the dynamism of JavaScript, this requires including references to constants (aka known numbers, bools, strings, etc) in the type-system.
+Because of the dynamism of JavaScript, this requires including references to constants (aka known numbers, booleans, strings, etc) in the type-system.

 While TypeScript includes constant equality, Ezno has built on top of that doing more such as constant operator evaluation.